bilalamjad-devops/terraform-aws-import-modules-vpc-ec2-s3/README.md

 ### Create a Public Route Table:

+A route table controls where network traffic is sent.
+We'll add a default route (`0.0.0.0/0`) pointing to the Internet Gateway so that our public subnet has internet connectivity.

 - Go to VPC Dashboard > Route Tables > Create route table.

 - Name tag: `Public-route-table-a`